raihanrsd/CSE102_WORDMATCHING/wordmatching/readme.md

 - Care has been taken that regardless of where the user input(in the boxes) my string would always be formed or deleted in that order.

 - I have also added a timer and also counter average time of guessing the word for each user, which the actual game doens't have.

+## What each file does

+* **main.js:** This file contains the main logic and a lot of other functiosn that run the game.
+All the animations and fetch call are also controlled by this file.
+* **views.py:** This file was basically used to update the user's stats after each gameplay.
+This is also used to register, login and logout user.
+* **styles.css:** Controls the layout and responsiveness of the website and also controls the mode of light/dark.
+* **layout.html:** This file links all the static files to the html template and also contains some code and a lot of other views.
+* **index.html:** This file is rendered when the game is being played.
+All the game elements are added using js to this file.
+* **models.py:** A user and a word model can be seen from in this file.
+Word generation from the server option was kept but it is not used for the current version of the game.
+* **words.txt:** This file has more than 450000 words which is basically used to verify if a word is in the dictionary and also generates word for the legendary level difficulty.
+* **small_dict.txt:** This file just contains all the commonly used words taken from Oxford 3000.
+This is used to generate a random word for easy level difficulty and makes the gameplay much more easier.
+ * **home.html:** Gives a bried tutorial of the game.
+ * **other files:** All other files are basically same or some minor changes were brought to them.